letstri/vaxee/docs/why.md

 // }
 ```

-By adding `false` to the store parameters, we remove unnecessary `ref` in nested variables, and the behavior becomes like in Pinia.
+By calling `reactive()` from the store function, we remove unnecessary `ref` in nested variables, and the behavior becomes like in Pinia.

-In addition to `boolean`, the store accepts other data types, detailed here.